How to Implement Lasagna Gardening This Year

 - After planting, top your bed with 6 inches of straw.
 This will provide a lovely layer of mulch that will break down and enrich your garden beds even more.

 Make sure to water each layer, especially the cardboard before adding another layer.
 Also, remember to layer a thick brown layer with a thin green layer.
 Honestly you’re basically composting in the shape of your garden bed.
-You do not turn or till or dig when you’re building a lasagna gardening bed.
+Do not turn or till or dig when you’re building a lasagna gardening bed.

 If you start in the fall, you may be able to skip step 5 outlined above because your layers will have adequate time in the fall and winter to break down into rich soil before spring planting.